CarterKFalkenberg/ChessVision/README.md

 # ChessVision
-Project where you can choose an image of a chess board and AI will tell you the best move in that position.
+Website where you can choose an image of a chess board and AI will tell you the best move in that position.

 Computer vision required to detect pieces as well as to detect which squares the pieces are on Once detected, a GUI representation will be needed so the user can confirm the chess position and adjust any mistakes